 Either way, you can access your personal profile page, or the profile page of any other organization you own from the profile menu in Bintray’s top ribbon.

 The rest of this section presents a set of tutorials that will show you how to get started using the different features of Bintray.
-The tutorials go through the most straightforward way to use the feature they are demonstrating, but in most cases, there will be other ways in which you can accomplish what you want to do.
+The tutorials present the most common workflow, but in most cases, there are also other ways perform the same tasks.